Form 709: Guide to US Gift Taxes for Expats

 Have Questions about Form 709?
 Get the Answers You Need!

-We hope this guide has been helpful and will prove useful to you should you ever find yourself with questions about Form 709.
+We hope this guide has been helpful and will prove useful to you should you ever have questions about Form 709.
 If not, we can still assist you with filing your expat tax return—after all, it’s what we do.

 Contact us, and one of our customer champions will gladly help.
 If you need very specific advice on your specific tax situation, you can also click below to get a consultation with one of our expat tax experts.